MiniZinc/libminizinc/en/modelling.rst

     solve maximize <arithmetic expression>;
     solve minimize <arithmetic expression>;

   A model is required to have at most one solve item.
-If its omitted it is treated as :mzn:`solve satisfy`.
+If it's omitted, it is treated as :mzn:`solve satisfy`.

 - :index:`Output items <item; output>` are for nicely presenting the results of the model execution.